Skip to section

 The Lite version allows unlimited invoices to a maximum of five billable clients.
 Small businesses with more clients requiring advanced features can opt for the Plus or Premium plans.

-- Plus has a maximum of 50 clients.
+- Plus is limited to a maximum of 50 clients.

 - Premium allows unlimited customers and introduces accounts payable, user accounts, and project tracking.